madumalt/oauth-proxy/README.md

 1. The client cannot be authenticated in a completely legitimate manner.
 2. The access token cannot be made invisible to the end user.

-The necessity of an OAuth2 Proxy for SPAs has been explained in [this blog post](https://medium.com/@madumalt/oauth2-proxy-for-single-page-applications-8f01fd5fdd52).
+The necessity of an OAuth2 Proxy for SPAs is being explained in [this blog post](https://medium.com/@madumalt/oauth2-proxy-for-single-page-applications-8f01fd5fdd52).
-The security concerns when integrating Identity and Access Management (IAM) to SPAs and how to address those concerns has been discussed in
+The security concerns when integrating Identity and Access Management (IAM) to SPAs and how to address those concerns is being discussed in
 [this webinar](https://www.slideshare.net/prabathsiriwardena/securing-singlepage-applications-with-oauth-20).
 This is where the software security expert [Prabath Siriwardhane](https://twitter.com/prabath) has introduced the concept of OAuth2 Proxy for SPAs.

 This implementation of OAuth2 Proxy for SPAs is bound to [WSO2 Identity Server](https://wso2.com/identity-and-access-management).
-However, once the concept and implementation detail are understood making it compatible with you choice of OAuth2 IAM provider should be pretty straight forward.
+However, once the concepts and implementation detail are understood, making it compatible with your choice of OAuth2 IAM provider should be pretty straight forward.
 Highly encourage pull requests to enhance and generalize this implementation such that this can be adopted with any OAuth2 IAM provider.

 ## Architecture